awesome-club/not-a-framework/README.md

 _Contributions and ideas are welcome!_

 **This is an experiment** in removing the complexity of modern frontend development.
 For more context, watch this video.
-[The Web is Borken.
+[The Web is Broken.
 Let's fix it!](https://youtu.be/TaP9Wc_gkI0)

 **The goal** is to enhance HTML received from the server, and make it interactive in a seamless manner.
 This is currently achieved using only two building blocks:
 - Events captured via `@` DOM attributes.
 (Example: `@click`, `@keyup`, `@load`)